A bold vision for private healthcare

-As part of the plan, the HSMA has kicked-off a dedicated outreach programme to London based embassies including, amongst others, those of Russia, China and the USA, all of whom will attend a Harley Street Medical Area forum which launches in September.
+As part of the plan, the HSMA has kicked-off a dedicated outreach programme to London based embassies including, among others, those of Russia, China and the USA, all of which will attend an HSMA forum, which launches in September.

-One of the most cutting-edge treatments to be introduced includes a world-first - proton beam therapy technology developed by top cancer specialists and leading scientists, including Professor Steve Myers, a principal architect in the Large Hadron Collider, the world’s most powerful particle accelerator.
-The Advanced Oncotherapy centre will open in 2019 and showcase equipment that will make it much cheaper and easier for NHS trusts to offer this treatment to patients
+One of the most cutting-edge treatments to be introduced includes a world-first—proton beam therapy technology developed by top cancer specialists and leading scientists, including Professor Steve Myers, a principal architect of the Large Hadron Collider, the world’s most powerful particle accelerator.
+The Advanced Oncotherapy centre will open in 2019 and showcase equipment that will make it much cheaper and easier for NHS trusts to offer this treatment to patients.

 In the past four years, the Harley Street Medical Area has attracted 45 new clinics and more high-profile names are set to move in to the area later this year.
 There are now more than 250 medical specialisms and over 5,000 medical experts all located within a quarter of a mile of each other.